fbpx Skip to Content

 Alohilani Resort Waikiki Beach

-Those that are inclined to revive the earth will be happy to know that the hotel pledges to plant 100,000 indigenous plants and trees as part of their reforestation initiative.
+Those who are inclined to revive the earth will be happy to know that the hotel pledges to plant 100,000 indigenous plants and trees as part of their reforestation initiative.
 A portion of all tariffs goes in for this endeavor.

 Halekulani

 Meaning “house befitting heaven” in the local Hawaiian language, you get the authentic feel of its name the moment you set foot on it.
 The resort continues to offer discreet yet attentive service, which is its hallmark even after opening for the first time in 1984.
-The best rooms of the total 453 are those that come with private terrace giving a splendid view of the Waikki Beach also known as Diamond Head.
+The best rooms of the total 453 are those that come with a private terrace giving a splendid view of the Waikiki Beach also known as Diamond Head.

 These are just perfect for the honeymoon seclusion time while enjoying breakfast or sunset aperitifs.

-Apart from immersing yourself in the mesmerizing view of the sea from Waikiki with its breezy palms and inviting grounds, you can also go swimming, snorkeling, hire a canoe or a kayak.
+Apart from immersing yourself in the mesmerizing view of the sea from Waikiki with its breezy palms and inviting grounds, you can also go swimming, snorkeling, and hire a canoe or a kayak.
 The waters of the Waikiki will surely remain etched in your mind for the rest of your life, allowing you to relive your honeymoon years later!

-The island has its share of history, and Pearl Harbor that honors the attack of 1941 is one destination that you should visit together.
+The island has its share of history, and Pearl Harbor which honors the attack of 1941 is one destination that you should visit together.
 There are also museums, the Iolani Palace and the Byodo Temple that are a must-see.

 Hire a car and explore the local parks along with the town and the beaches.
 There is also a provision of hiking in the Waimea Valley and touring sugarcane or a pineapple facility.